 To figure out what size to cut the fabric for the mattress cover, I measured the depth of the three layers of batting and added that to the width and length of the batting and cut two pieces of flannel that size.

-Then with wrong sides facing, I sewed the two long sides and one end, trimmed the corners at an angle and turned it right-side out.
+Then with wrong sides facing, the two long sides and one end were sewn and the corners clipped.

-Then to make the mattress look like an old-fashioned mattress, I tie quilted it with yarn.
+To make the mattress look like an old-fashioned mattress, it was tie quilted with yarn.